Thomas Nugent, 1st Baron Nugent of Riverston: Professional life

 Nugent was holding the assizes at Cork when James landed at Kinsale in March 1689.
 After the Capture of Bandon he ordered the people of Bandon who had declared for William III to be indicted for high treason.
 Nugent was for severity, but General Justin MacCarthy overawed him into respecting the capitulation and join in persuading James to issue a general pardon to the defeated townspeople.
 Nugent was consulted by James at his landing, the Comte d'Avaux and John Drummond, 1st Earl of Melfort being present.

 In the Patriot Parliament which met on 7 May 1689, Nugent, being called by writ on the opening day to the barony of Nugent of Riverston, sat as a peer, and on the 13th introduced a bill for the repeal of the Acts of Settlement and Explanation.
 He took an active part in the House of Lords, and frequently presided.
 In July he was made a commissioner of the empty Irish treasury, and the commission was renewed in 1690, a few days before the Battle of the Boyne.
 Nugent was at Limerick during or soon after William's initial siege, and acted as secretary in Sir Richard Nagle's absence from September till the following January.
 He was accused by the Irish of holding secret communication with the Williamites, and of a plot to surrender Limerick.
 At the capitulation he had a pass from Ginkell to go home to Pallas.

-Nugent was outlawed as a rebel, but his lands remained in the family.
+Nugent was outlawed as a rebel, but subsequently benefitted from the provisions of the Treaty of Limerick, and his lands remained in the family.
 He died in 1715.